As an alternative to installing a local instance of R, or using an Rserve server, LabKey Server can make use of an R engine inside a Docker image.

 - Configure LabKey Server to Use the R Docker Engine

-- Install Docker as appropriate for your operating system.
+Install Docker as appropriate for your operating system.
+More details are available in the topic:

 Make and Start a Docker Image with R Included